PepsRyuu/nollup/API.md

 ```
 file, // This is what the entry point will be called when generating.
-format, // Format is always 'esm', 'cjs' or 'iife'.
+format, // Format is always 'es', 'cjs' or 'iife'.
 No support for other formats.
 globals, // Remap global inputs to their window variables.
 assetFileNames, // filename pattern for assets
 chunkFileNames, // filename pattern for chunks